j0xhn/VoC/README.md

 One who says they comprehend that which is incomprehesible is by definition immediately mistook - we are to seek

-It is above light/dark - one does not exist without the other.
+it is above light/dark - love/hate
+it is in the understanding that one denotes and defines the other

 Encompasing of all we can imagine.
 Alpha and Omega.